Trades Curriculum and Trades Library

 Why Open Education Resources?

 The Campaign is committed to overcoming systemic barriers to historic trades training.
-This includes access to educational resources, both for students and for programs.
+This includes access to educational resources for both students and programs.

 These access barriers are a fundamental hurdle in the creation and proliferation of historic trades training.
 It stymies programs’ abilities to provide instruction, thereby limiting student and public access to this vital information.
-By creating and sharing these resources, The Campaign hopes to help reduce the burden placed on individual programs and free their time to focus on training the next generation of historic tradespeople.
+By creating and sharing these resources, The Campaign aims to help alleviate the burden on individual programs, freeing their time to focus on training the next generation of historic tradespeople.

 How do we get there?

-The Campaign has a dedicated team to producing historic trades curriculum.
+The Campaign has a dedicated team to produce historic trades curriculum.
 We’re accomplishing it through the following steps:

 1. Copyright all work under a Creative Commons License.